-As of June 30, 2018, receivables from other local sources includes \$871,108, for loans made to District employees to purchase houses.
-All full time employees who purchase a home and contribute at least 20 percent of the purchase price are eligible to receive loans of up to \$150,000 per employee.
-Repayment terms and interest rates are: no payments due in years 1 through 5, payments of principal and interest in years 6-10, with final payment of any remaining balance in year 10.
+As of June 30, 2019, receivables from other local sources includes \$1,122,944 for loans made to District employees to purchase houses.
+All full-time employees who purchase a home and contribute at least 20 percent of the purchase price are eligible to receive loans of up to \$150,000 per employee.
+Repayment terms and interest rates are: no payments due in years 1 through 5, payments of principal and interest in years 6-10, with final payment of any remaining balance, as well as shared appreciation, in year 10.
 Selling the property, withdrawing cash from the equity, or leaving the District's employment accelerates the due date of the loan.
 Interest is charged at 4 percent per year.
-As of June 30, 2018, the District had over \$4 million available for new loans.
+As of June 30, 2019, the District had over \$4 million available for new loans.